 Which advocacy groups have potential?

-As the number of European companies on the ground in Myanmar is growing steadily, EuroCham Myanmar is establishing broader advocacy groups to accommodate as many sectors as possible.
+As the number of European companies on the ground in Myanmar is growing steadily, EuroCham Myanmar established broader advocacy groups to accommodate as many sectors as possible.
 The following sectors and transversal groups are envisaged as having much potential and holding promising opportunities for European expertise: